 There is a correlation between perfectionism and obsessive-compulsive disorder (OCD), and some perfectionists also have OCD.
 However, not all people with OCD are perfectionists.
 While most people with an ambition to succeed and therefore strive to excel in their pursuits, they are not necessarily perfectionists.

 Therapy can be very helpful in treating perfectionism.
 Therapy will help the individual to reframe their thinking to change the end goal of his or her undertakings.
 A therapist may often help perfectionists recognize that some of the most successful people are not perfectionists at all.

-If you are looking for a counsellor or psychologist who offers phobias and related issues you may want to search the directory to find a professional whose approach will suit you best.
+If you are looking for a counsellor or psychologist who offers therapies to address your perfectionism or OCD issues, you may want to search the directory to find a professional whose approach will suit you best.

 Dialectical Behaviour Therapy

 Dialectical Behaviour Therapy is helpful in helping clients who suffer from a wide range of mental health issues.
 It is most commonly used for people that are having problems managing their emotions.
 It typically includes individual and group sessions with focus on skill learning of attention, managing emotions and interpersonal skills.

 Dialectical Behaviour Therapy helps individuals to cope with stressful situations and distressing emotions to help improve their interpersonal relationships.
 During times of stress, a person usually acts automatically with no regard for consequences, and this often leads to self-destructive behaviours such as self-harm, manipulation and poor eating and sleeping habits.
 Dialectical Behaviour Therapy can help a client to make better decisions.

 During sessions, the therapist will discuss different viewpoints, because they share the theory that opposites can, and do, co-exist.
 The therapist will teach the client helpful skills that will help the client to accept or change a situation.